Azure-Samples/ms-identity-dotnet-adfs-to-aad/2-AAD-Migration/2-2-Security-Groups/README.md

-# Migrating ADFS Security Group to Azure Active Directory
+# Migrating on-prem AD Security Group to your Azure Active Directory tenant

 ## Scenario

-You have an ADFS application that uses Active Directory security groups, and you want that applications on Azure AD can also work with the same groups.
+You have an ADFS application that uses on-prem Active Directory security groups, and you want that applications on your Azure AD tenant can also work with the same groups.

 ### About the sample

-This documentation guides you how to configure an Azure AD application to include the security groups from Active Directory, used on an ADFS application.
+This documentation guides you how to configure an Azure AD application to include the security groups from an on-prem Active Directory.

 ### Pre-requisites